 What opportunities are generated from this conversation?
 What steps should you take next after carefully listening to the other person?

-There are also many positive communication tools that you can use to boost your team’s morale, while also making you into a stronger leader overall.
+There are also many powerful communication tools that you can use to boost your team’s morale, while also making you a stronger leader overall.

 Practical Strategies for Workplace Communication

 There are a number of practical strategies for communication that should be considered.
-By harnessing the power of both listening and positive communication practices; you’re building your team up for success.
+By harnessing the power of both listening and non-violent communication practices, you’re building your team up for success.
 You’re giving them the power they need to excel in the company and elevating your team.